axoflow/axosyslog-core-docs/content/docs/chapter-quickstart/managing-and-checking-linux/_index.md

         The output will be updated in every 2 seconds.

-        If the numbers are changing, {{% productparam "abbrev" %}} is processing the messages.
+        If the numbers are changing, {{% param "product.abbrev" %}} is processing the messages.

         ## Example: output example